-SMTC has four manufacturing/technology centers worldwide, approximately 500,000 square feet of capacity, and more than 40 manufacturing and assembly lines.
+SMTC has three manufacturing/technology centers worldwide, which contain approximately 430,000 square feet of capacity, and more than 40 manufacturing and assembly lines.
 These facilities are strategically located in the United States, Mexico, and China, offering regional centers for new product introductions as well as low cost centers for higher volume production.
 All SMTC facilities adhere to the "Copy Exact" methodology.
 "Copy Exact" allows for a seamless and timely transition of production between facilities to help customers reach their cost and volume targets faster.
-SMTC assigns a dedicated manufacturing unit to each customer.
+SMTC also assigns a dedicated manufacturing unit to each customer.